Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

-Eq. \eqref{JNJN1} is the starting point for our numerical approach.
-It is an analogue to a similar relation derived in \cite{Bluemlein:2017rbi}, where a difference equation in $d$ was derived and solved for $J_n(d; \{p_ip_j\}, \{m_i^2\})$ iteratively.
+Equation \eqref{JNJN1} is the starting point for our numerical approach.
+It is an analogue to a similar relation derived in Ref. \cite{Bluemlein:2017rbi}, where a difference equation in $d$ was derived and solved iteratively for $J_n(d; \{p_ip_j\}, \{m_i^2\})$.